jflamy/owlcms4/docs/Fly.md

 - If asked, do NOT copy  existing TOML files
 - IMPORTANT: Answer **y** (Yes) when asked if you want to adjust the settings.
-A web page will open.
+A web page will open and you will provide the remaining information.
   - We need a database
     - Find the setting for Postgres
     - Instead of `none` select `Fly Postgres`